 Logan Geen (Board member from November 2008 to October 2011; Secretary from December 2009 to October 2011).
 He holds a master’s degree in healthcare administration from Cornell University and works as an assistant physician practice manager, and is also pursuing a law degree.
 He is a prolific blogger, writing from both a creedal Christian “generous orthodoxy” and mystical perspective.
 Formerly an independent Catholic, he now attends an Episcopal church.
 In recent years he has become more orthodox in his theology and, while currently agnostic about universal salvation, calls himself a “hopeful universalist.”

-Rich Koster (Board member from July 2009 to December 2016; Treasurer from December 2009 to December 2010; Coordinator from January 2011 to present).
-Now retired from full-time church leadership, he has been a pastor or interim minister for nine churches, both Presbyterian and Disciples of Christ.
+Rich Koster (Board member from July 2009 to December 2016; Treasurer from December 2009 to December 2010; Coordinator from January 2011 to April, 2017).
+Now retired from full-time church leadership, he has been a pastor or interim minister for ten churches, both Presbyterian and Disciples of Christ.
 He received B.D. and Th.M. degrees from Union Theological Seminary in Virginia.
 He has also worked as a chaplain, teacher, and truck driver.
 He served as editor-in-chief of The Universalist Herald magazine for ten years.
 He currently resides in Kentucky.

 Steven Rowe (Board member from September 2010 to December 2016).
 He has a Master’s Degree in Counseling and spent 30 years as a counselor, first for troubled youth and then in adult mental health services.
 He has a blog about the history of the Universalist Church in the southeast U.S. Currently he is secretary in his local church, chair of the Universalist Herald board, and vice president of the Universalist Convocations for 2010-2011.
 A native of South Carolina, he currently lives in New Mexico.

 Sharon McCauley (Board member and Treasurer from December 2010 to January 2015).
 She was born and raised a Roman Catholic, and served as a children’s Catholic Education teacher.
 Later, she joined a Disciples of Christ church in Winterset, Iowa, where she directed the children and youth program, sang in the church choir, and was leader of the Christian Women group.
 She was involved with a street ministry in Des Moines for many years.
 Before retiring, she was employed by Principal Financial Group for 30 years.
-Currently she volunteers for Manna House and MAP International, which is a medical assistance program packing medical supplies for developing countries.

 Rev. Fred Howard (Board member from December 2010 to July 2011).
 He is the minister of the Unitarian Universalist Church of Valdosta, Georgia.
 In addition to his ministerial work, he is also a board certified physician and practices emergency medicine part time.
 He has special interest in the psychology of human spiritual development, and his interest and research in this field caused him to gravitate toward Universalism.
 He is on the board of several non-profit organizations, including Project Harvest Hope, which works for sustainable economic development in Transylvania, and Peacemakers, an organization that fosters world peace by teaching children ethical values common to all religions and denominations in a summer camp program.